clearpath-docs/jackal-sphinx-tutorials/doc/jetson_xavier.rst

 `Download the latest version of Nvidia's SDK Manager <https://developer.nvidia.com/nvidia-sdk-manager>`_ on a PC running Ubuntu 18.04.
 While that's downloading, put the Xavier into reovery mode by following these steps:

-1. Connect the Xavier to your PC using the provided microUSB cable.
+1. Use the included USB cable to connect the Linux host computer to the front USB Type-C connector on the developer kit.
 2. Make sure the Xavier is powered off
 3. Connect a monitor, mouse, and keyboard to the Jetson.
 (The mouse is optional, but recommended.
 If you do not have an all-in-one mouse+keyboard you will need to use a small USB hub, as the Jetson Xavier only has a single USB port.)
 4. Press and hold the REC button